Work in prison

 The working structure must notify the interregional directorate of prison services of the terminations pronounced within the month.

-The working structure must summon the prisoner for a prior interview before any decision is taken.
+The working structure must summon the prisoner to a prior interview before any decision is taken.

 The working structure shall indicate the purpose, date and time of the summons in a letter addressed to the person in custody.